-6.2 If the organiser does terminate under Clause 6, the organiser retains the right to re-allocate the space if:
+6.2 If the organiser does terminate under Clause 6, the organiser retains the right to re-allocate the space.

-6.2.1 The organiser cannot re-allocate the space; the exhibitor will pay the full rent; and
+6.2.1 If the organiser cannot re-allocate the space; the exhibitor will pay the full rent.

 7. Transfer, Sharing and Sub-letting of allocated Space